 If the consumer unit detects any issues with the electrical circuit, it will trip, protecting you and your property from an electrical hazard.

-If you are to install a shore power hook-up in your RV or campervan, you most certainly want to install a consumer unit.
+If you are to install an electric hook-up in your campervan or RV, you most certainly want to install a consumer unit.

 RCDs or consumer units come in various shapes and sizes.
 You’ll need to choose one that suits your requirements.